DORA ICT-Drittanbieter-Risikomanagement

 Simultaneously optimizing costs and compliance in ICT third-party relationships requires a strategic approach that goes beyond short-term savings and aims for sustainable value creation.
 For the C-Suite, there's an opportunity to use DORA implementation as a catalyst for fundamental redesign of the supplier portfolio.

-Integrating DORA requirements into enterprise-wide risk management requires a strategic approach that overcomes silos and establishes a holistic view of digital risks.
+Integrating DORA requirements into enterprise-wide risk management requires a strategic approach that overcomes silos and establishes a comprehensive view of digital risks.
 For the C-Suite, it's crucial to understand this integration as an opportunity for developing the entire risk management rather than as an isolated compliance exercise.

 Discover how we support companies in their digital transformation